AHBRIJESH/AHBRIJESH/README.md

-# Hi there, I'm Brijesh A H! 👋
+# Hi there, I'm Brijesh! 👋

 I'm a highly enthusiastic and sharp learner with impressive listening and speaking skills.
 Eagerly looking forward to learning, discovering, and innovating in the emerging field of AI and Machine Learning as a Data Scientist Aspirant. 🚀